Andrew-Dupuis/gadgetron-wiki/Windows Installation   VS2012.md

+The following is a list of steps we have used to install the Gadgetron on a clean Microsoft Windows Server 2012 R2 Base (64-bit) machine.

-It is probably appropriate to start this section with a warning: Windows is not the easiest environment in which to work with the Gadgetron.
+Windows is not the easiest environment in which to work with the Gadgetron.
 As indicated in [List of Dependencies], the Gadgetron relies on multiple external libraries.
 Many of those libraries are not available as easy install packages and must be compiled separately.
-That is why we offer an option to download precompiled binaries of dependencies from our S3 bucket on AWS.
+That is why we offer an option to download precompiled binaries of dependencies.
 If you are uncomfortable setting up development tools on Windows, or if you are just looking for a fast and easy way to get started with the Gadgetron, we recommend installing on Ubuntu Linux - possibly using a virtual machine inside Windows (see [Linux Installation])

-The following is a list of steps we have used to install the Gadgetron on a clean Microsoft Windows Server 2012 R2 Base (64-bit) machine.

 - Install Visual Studio 2012 and Update 4 for Visual Studio 2012